The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/arvada-co-9301-ralston-rd.md

 ## History

-Arvada opened with a {{< wiki-link "Classic Stage" >}} and as the 15th ShowBiz Pizza Place to open in the United States.
+Arvada opened with a [Classic Stage] and as the 15th ShowBiz Pizza Place to open in the United States.
 In 1984, Arvada got the PTT Chuck walkaround along with other SPP locations for birthday parties in favor of Billy Bob.
-In May of 1990, Arvada would receive the {{< wiki-link "SPT 1980's Remodel Program" >}} and in 1991 received {{< wiki-link "Concept Unification" >}}, converting the Rock-afire Explosion to Munch's Make Believe Band.
-It is currently unknown when Arvada remodeled to the SPT 1992/1993 Remodel Program and the {{< wiki-link "CEC 2000's Remodel Program" >}}.
+In May of 1990, Arvada would receive the [SPT 1980's Remodel Program] and in 1991 received [Concept Unification], converting the Rock-afire Explosion to Munch's Make Believe Band.
+It is currently unknown when Arvada remodeled to the SPT 1992/1993 Remodel Program and the [CEC 2000's Remodel Program].

 ### Closure